Ophthalmology (Eye) Practice Test 3

 - Thyroid

 Explanation: Answer reason: Tears are produced and secreted by the lacrimal (lachryamal) gland located in the superolateral orbit.
 The pancreas secretes digestive enzymes and hormones (insulin/glucagon), the pituitary secretes multiple endocrine hormones, and the thyroid secretes thyroid hormones—none of which directly produce tears.
 Therefore, the correct gland responsible for tear secretion is the lacrimal gland.
-Category reason: This is a foundational question about the eye’s accessory structures and their function (tear production), which falls under Ophthalmology (Eye) rather than nursing care decision-making.

 Nurse Sam is educating a client recently diagnosed with color blindness about their condition.
 During the discussion, Nurse Sam explains that individuals with color blindness commonly have trouble distinguishing between certain colors.
 Which color is the client most likely to struggle with?